Do You Qualify For Non-Collectable Status?

 If you agree that you owe the IRS money for taxes but lack the financial resources to make these payments, let BC Tax help.
 Since the creation of BC Tax in 2001, we have helped thousands of businesses and individuals successfully overcome their tax debts.
 Our expert team can assist with IRS, state and local tax debt relief and debt forgiveness regardless of where you file your taxes in the United States.

-What Is Non-Collectible Status?
+What Is Non-Collectible Status or IRS CNC?

 In simple terms, if you have non-collectible or currently not collectible status, the IRS has temporarily stopped trying to collect unpaid taxes from you.
 The IRS will only designate a taxpayer as being in non-collectible status if an individual can prove that they can no longer pay their tax debt.
 While non-collectible status does not eliminate or settle the debt you owe, it is an option for taxpayers who lack the funds to pay their debt and need some time to create a plan for their finances.